namit-c/rock-paper-scissors/README.md

 # Overview
 The repository consists of the game rock-paper-scissors made using javascipt.
-As this is my first project is javascipt, it is good opportunity for me to strengthen my knowledge of the basics.
+This projects consists of making the logic of the game in javascript as well as learning to use event listeners.
+The front end is made using HTML, CSS, and Javascript.